 Open Inquiry: UC Arts

-A new generation of artists emerging from the renowned art practice programs at the University of California, Los Angeles, the University of California, Berkeley, and the University of California, Davis.
+A new generation of artists from the renowned art programs at the University of California, Berkeley, the University of California, Davis, and the University of California, Los Angeles.

 Open Inquiry: UC Arts